 The Center for Integrated Medicine practices a variety of massage techniques, including Swedish massage, sports massage, deep tissue massage, pediatric massage and pregnancy massage, to help you feel better, heal faster and experience a greater sense of wellbeing.
-Massage therapists Angie Herget, LMT, work closely with our chiropractors, naturopathic physicians and physical therapist to tailor your treatment program to your unique needs.
+Our massage therapists work closely with our chiropractors, naturopathic physicians and physical therapist to tailor your treatment program to your unique needs.

 When you think of relaxing massage, you’re probably picturing Swedish massage.
 A Swedish massage therapy session uses therapeutic oils and lotions along with a variety of strokes.
 The resulting improved circulation brings about greater mental clarity, better flexibility, improved sleep, lower levels of stress, and pain relief.

 Although massage is an excellent way to relax, stress relief is only one benefit of massage therapy.
 In sports massage, the massage therapist utilizes specific techniques to enhance sports performance, decrease pain and swelling caused by sports injury, increase flexibility and speed recovery.
 Regular sports massage therapy sessions are also effective at preventing injury in the first place.

 Deep Tissue Massage

 As its name implies, the goal of deep tissue massage is to access the deeper layers of the body to reduce tension.
 To achieve that deep healing, the massage therapist may use her hands, knuckles and elbows to apply targeted pressure on the body’s trigger points.
 By working on trigger points, deep tissue massage is able to release areas of chronic stress caused by past injuries, repetitive motion and misalignment.